Bread delivery services

-If there’s one thing I really crave for during this Circuit Breaker period, it’s bread.
-Yes, I can still easily get processed white bread from supermarkets, but I miss freshly baked sourdough and those soft bread buns from neighbourhood bakeries.
-Hence, I’ve collated a list of bakeries that offer delivery across the island during Circuit Breaker, so all my fellow bread lovers can continue feasting without stepping out of the house.
+If there’s one thing I really crave while staying at home, it’s bread.
+Yes, I can still easily get processed white bread from supermarkets, but I miss freshly baked sourdough and the soft bread buns that are only available at neighbourhood bakeries.
+Hence, I’ve collated a list of bakeries that offer delivery across the island, so all my fellow bread lovers can continue feasting without stepping out of the house.

 3. Thai Baang

 The first thing that’ll strike your attention is the metal tin that encases every bread bun at Thai Baang.
 Each bread bun is pillowy soft, and hides a generous amount of filling within it.
 You’ll find a wide variety of these metal tin breads, along with cakes and soft loaves, available on their website.
 Try the Tomyam Chicken ($2), or the Thai Tea Milk Bun With Butter Sugar ($2.30) for bread with Thai flavours.

 There’s a minimum order of $40 required for delivery, which is charged at $10.
 Free delivery is available with a purchase of $150, so you could consider sharing with your neighbours or friends!